ACK-J/MailFail/README.md

 - Does the record not include a catch all mechanism but does include a redirect?
 - Does the record include ?all or +all which doesn't enforce SPF?
 - Does the record defer to a redirect?
-- Does the record use -all (hardfail) which isn't recommended?
+- Does the record use -all (hardfail) that isn't recommended?
-- Does the record use the PTR mechanims which is marked as "DO NOT USE" in the RFC?
+- Does the record use the PTR mechanism which is marked as "DO NOT USE" in the RFC?
 - Does the record use MailChannels and have "Domain Lockdown" configured?
 - Does the record use multiple pairs of double quotes which can have consequences?
 - Are the domains referenced within the record available to purchase?
 - Is a _spf record used which is no longer supported?
 - Does the domain and subdomain have an SPF record?
-- Is there more than one SPF recrod?
+- Is there more than one SPF record?
 ### DMARC
 - Is the pct= lower than 100?
 - Does the record start with v=DMARC1?